1st1/async_pep/pep-async.rst

 -------------------------------

 There is a proposal to add similar mechanism to ECMAScript 7 [3]_.
-A key difference is that JavaScript async functions always return a Promise.
-While this approach has some advantages, it also implies that a new Promise object is created on each async function invocation.
+A key difference is that JavaScript "async functions" always return a Promise.
+While this approach has some advantages, it also implies that a new Promise object is created on each "async function" invocation.

-We could implement a similar functionality in Python, by wrapping all async functions in a Future object, but this has the following disadvantages:
+We could implement a similar functionality in Python, by wrapping all coroutines in a Future object, but this has the following disadvantages:

 1. Performance.
 A new Future object would be instantiated on each coroutine call.
 Moreover, this makes implementation of ``await`` expressions slower